IBM/cloud-pak-deployer/docs/src/40-troubleshooting/cp4d-uninstall.md

 You will have to confirm that you want to delete the instance and all other artifacts.

 !!!
 Warning
     Please be very careful with this command.
-Ensure you are connected to the correct OpenShift cluster and that no other Cloud Paks use `ibm-common-services`.
+Ensure you are connected to the correct OpenShift cluster and that no other Cloud Paks use operator namespace.
 The action cannot be undone.